OpenCart vs Magento

 *Formerly Magento Enterprise Edition.

-Lets now look at some of these features, in no particular order, in more detail.
+Lets now look at some of these features in detail.

 Search Engine Optimisation